|Title||AMNESTY INTERNATIONAL UNBLOCKER|

 Ad blocking is a huge topic of conversation in the digital world at the moment.
 Our idea was to harness the zeitgeist around this and use it for good.
 We would seek to turn this platform on its head and use it to get our messages to parts of the world they may usually be censored.
 We approached one of the world's biggest platforms, AdBlock, to partner with Amnesty International and together take a stand against cyber censorship.
 We knew that putting ads in front of those that had expressly chosen to block them was a risk for both parties.
 Our belief that this would not backfire was based on our analysis of the adblocking audiences – it was a calculated risk that these messages would be ones close to their own hearts and one that they would be, on this occasion, happy to see ads for.

-To ensure this audience, who’ve opted out of seeing all ads, would pay attention we turned to some of the worlds most recognisable names in the fight for freedom from censorship and surveillance to tell their stories in their own words.
-Enlisting Edward Snowden, Ai Weiwei and Pussy Riot we created ads that clicked through to content written by these influencers on the dangers of cyber surveillance and governmental digital censorship, all driven by their personal experiences.
+To ensure this audience, who’d opted out of seeing all ads, would pay attention we turned to some of the world's most recognisable names in the fight for freedom from censorship and surveillance and we let them tell their story in their own words.
+Enlisting Edward Snowden, Ai Weiwei and Pussy Riot we created ads that clicked through to content written by these influencers on the dangers of cyber surveillance and governmental digital censorship, all driven by their own experiences.
 Launching on World Day Against Cyber Censorship the scale of the campaign was simple – everywhere users of AdBlock went, they would see our message.
 They not only embraced it, they shared it on to the world through their own social channels.
 The seemingly counter-intuitive partnership ensured that our story was picked up by news outlets around the world, ensuring the campaign was seen far beyond AdBlock’s 50 million users.

 On World Day Against Cyber Censorship, this partnership between AdBlock and Amnesty International allowed our campaign to reach over 330 million people.
 Globally, Amnesty International experienced the highest levels of web traffic in the history of the organisation All ads were served to an audience who have actively chosen to block all advertising and yet they experienced a response rate of over 1000% above industry benchmarks.
 The highest levels of web traffic occurred in China and Russia – exactly the sort of countries that Amnesty International usually find it hard to spread their message.
 This showed the power that this unique partnership with AdBlock created.
 With a total campaign cost of less than $20,000, and $0 spent on paid media, we generated over $7.5 million worth of earned media.